 Don’t Eat or Drink

-Eating and drinking on public transit doesn’t seem to be a thing here (that’s nice because everything is clean on Tokyo’s public transit).
+Eating and drinking on public transit isn’t a thing here (that’s nice because everything is clean on Tokyo’s public transportation).
 Don’t worry, there will be a vending machine at the train/subway station, and some of the larger stations may also have restaurants and cafes in them as well.
 You will not starve in Tokyo (unless you hate food).

 Bring a Scarf or Towel and Hand Sanitizer or Soap